KennaSecurity/Easy_Viper/README.md

 * Auto Import Dashboards
 * Scheduled Viper Runs

-## Notes
+## Data Notes

 Depending on your internet speed and the amount of data requested, startup can take 10 minutes to more than an hour.
+By Default:

+* Bulid Brings In The Last 30 Days Of Data.
+* Update Brings In The Last 7 Days Of Data.
+* Up Brings In The Last 2 Days Of Data.

 ## Contributing